jollyjinx/modbus-2-mqtt-bridge/README.md

-# modbus2mqtt - Generic Modbus 2 MQTT Bridge
+# modbus2mqtt - Bidirectional Modbus 2 MQTT Bridge

-**modbus2mqtt** allows you to have any modbus capable device (Ethernet/USB/Serial) being available in MQTT.
+**modbus2mqtt** is allows you to have any modbus capable device (Ethernet/USB/Serial) being available and manipulatable in MQTT.

 It comes with json definition files for: